Vivek-04022001/documentation/coredev/git.md

 You can freely fix/change/remove/rework/update/... your commits afterwards.

-Push your changes whenever you are sure they are what you, and others, expect them to be.
+Push your changes whenever you are sure they're what you, and others, expect them to be.

 ### Concepts